 Well, an open source game called Vega Strike lets you experience those space adventures all over again.
 The moment you install and run this game, you’ll find yourself staring at your first cargo ship – the start of your interstellar career.
 From this moment forward, the game is all yours, and whatever you want it to be.

-Here at MUO, we love anything to do with outer space, such as my article on ExoExplorer, John’s list of cool astronomy websites, or Jorge’s view of Celestia.
+Here at MUO, we love anything to do with outer space, such as my article on ExoExplorer, or John’s list of cool astronomy websites.
 So, let’s take a look at the sort of things you can do in the Vega Strike universe.

 Installing & Controlling Vega Strike